 Exploring India’s grassland and jungle in its beautiful nature preserves

 India has an estimated two-thirds of the world’s wild tiger population of around 4000, and more than 50 conservation parks.
 And the tiger population is growing.
-So I felt optimistic that I might get lucky, when I visited two tiger reserves on a 15-day tour of India, in December 2018.
+So I felt optimistic that I might get lucky, when I visited two tiger reserves on a 15-day tour of India with G Adventures, in December 2018.

 Our tour group was in central India visiting the incredible Khajuraho Group of Monuments, Hindu and Jain temples which date to the 10th century.
 They survived the Mughal Empire, when Muslim rulers destroyed many temples, only because they were hidden by overgrown jungle.
 They were accidentally discovered by a British surveyor in the 1830’s.